Paige Compositor

-The Paige Compositor was an invention developed by James W. Paige (1842–1917) between 1872 and 1888.
-It was designed to replace the human typesetter of a lead type-composed printing form with a mechanical arm.
+The Paige Compositor was a machine invented by James W. Paige (1842–1917) between 1872 and 1888 to replace the human typesetter of a lead type-composed printing form with a mechanical arm.
 In the early 1890s, a group of inventors signed a contract with Towner K. Webster in Chicago to produce 3,000 compositors.
 However, the machine was not nearly as precise as it should have been and never turned a profit because of its complexity and continual need for adjustment based upon trial and error.
 As a result, it was the Linotype typesetting machine, which composed in a hot metal typesetting process, that became the new popular typesetting machine.

-Writer Mark Twain made a substantial investment into the failed endeavor: $300,000 (~$ today).
+The author Mark Twain made a substantial investment into the failed endeavor: $300,000 (~$ today).
 Twain, a former printer, invested not only the bulk of his book profits but also a large portion of the inheritance of Olivia Clemens, his wife.
 Many point to his over-investment in the Paige typesetting machine and other inventions as the cause of not only his family's financial decline but also the decline of his wit and humor.

-Webster Manufacturing made fewer than six machines costing $15,000 apiece, over three times as much as the initial production estimates.
+Webster Manufacturing made fewer than six machines, which cost $15,000 apiece, over three times as much as the initial production estimates.
 One was donated by Cornell University for a scrap metal drive during World War II.
 The only surviving machine is displayed at the Mark Twain House in Hartford, Connecticut.